SB-63

 Alabama SB 63 — An Act Relating to Health Insurance; to Impose Limitations on the Use of Artificial Intelligence by Insurers in Making Determinations of Coverage Under Health Benefit Plans; and to Authorize the Department of Insurance of the State of Alabama to Investigate and Impose Disciplinary Action for Violations

-Regulates insurers' use of artificial intelligence in prior authorization determinations under health benefit plans in Alabama.
-Requires AI-based prior authorization determinations to be based on individual enrollee clinical data — including medical history, unique clinical circumstances, and medical records — and prohibits reliance solely on group datasets.
-Adverse prior authorization decisions (denials, reductions, deferrals) must always be made by a licensed physician or competent health care professional who evaluates the AI's recommendation in light of the enrollee's specific clinical issues.
-Insurers must provide written disclosure of AI use in utilization review, certify annually to the Department of Insurance that their AI complies with the act's requirements and is periodically reviewed for accuracy, and ensure patient data is not used beyond its stated purpose consistent with HIPAA.
-Enforcement is exclusively through the Alabama Department of Insurance via investigation, corrective action plans, and disciplinary measures for repeat violations.
+Imposes limitations on health insurers' use of artificial intelligence in prior authorization determinations under health benefit plans in Alabama.
+Requires AI-based prior authorization decisions to be grounded in individual enrollee medical history and clinical circumstances, not solely on group datasets.
+Mandates that any adverse determination (denial, reduction, or deferral) be made by a licensed physician or competent health care professional.
+Requires insurers to disclose AI use in utilization review to plan sponsors or enrollees, certify annually to the Department of Insurance that AI tools are periodically reviewed for accuracy and non-discrimination, and restrict patient data use consistent with HIPAA.
+Enforcement is through the Department of Insurance, which may impose corrective plans and disciplinary measures for violations.

 Summary

-Regulates insurers' use of artificial intelligence in prior authorization determinations under health benefit plans in Alabama.
-Requires AI-based prior authorization determinations to be based on individual enrollee clinical data — including medical history, unique clinical circumstances, and medical records — and prohibits reliance solely on group datasets.
-Adverse prior authorization decisions (denials, reductions, deferrals) must always be made by a licensed physician or competent health care professional who evaluates the AI's recommendation in light of the enrollee's specific clinical issues.
-Insurers must provide written disclosure of AI use in utilization review, certify annually to the Department of Insurance that their AI complies with the act's requirements and is periodically reviewed for accuracy, and ensure patient data is not used beyond its stated purpose consistent with HIPAA.
-Enforcement is exclusively through the Alabama Department of Insurance via investigation, corrective action plans, and disciplinary measures for repeat violations.
+Imposes limitations on health insurers' use of artificial intelligence in prior authorization determinations under health benefit plans in Alabama.
+Requires AI-based prior authorization decisions to be grounded in individual enrollee medical history and clinical circumstances, not solely on group datasets.
+Mandates that any adverse determination (denial, reduction, or deferral) be made by a licensed physician or competent health care professional.
+Requires insurers to disclose AI use in utilization review to plan sponsors or enrollees, certify annually to the Department of Insurance that AI tools are periodically reviewed for accuracy and non-discrimination, and restrict patient data use consistent with HIPAA.
+Enforcement is through the Department of Insurance, which may impose corrective plans and disciplinary measures for violations.

 Enforcement & Penalties